 35.3.7.2.3 Negotiation of TTLM

+TGbe editor: Please add following paragraph after 2nd paragraph in this subclause (#19369).

+If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 2, the MLD that initiates a TTLM negotiation with the peer MLD shall send only the TID-To-Link Mapping element where a non-empty strict subset of TIDs is mapped to one of the setup links and all TIDs are mapped to the remaining setup links which are enabled, both for DL and UL, or where all TIDs are mapped to the same link set, both for DL and UL.

-TGbe editor: Please add following paragraph after 2nd paragraph in this subclause (#19369).TGbe editor: Please modify 5th paragraph in this subclause and add NOTE as shown below(#19369).
+TGbe editor: Please modify 5th paragraph in this subclause and add NOTE as shown below(#19369).

 Upon receiving the individually addressed TID-To-Link Mapping Request frame, the responding MLD shall send an individually addressed TID-To-Link Mapping Response frame through an affiliated STA, on any enabled link, to the initiating MLD according to the following rules:

 If the responding MLD accepts the requested TTLM in the TID-To-Link Mapping element in the received TID-To-Link Mapping Request frame, it shall set to 0 (SUCCESS) the Status Code field in the TID-To-Link Mapping Response frame and not include the TID-To-Link Mapping element in the frame.